Jimmy Lai Chee-ying

 Freelance:

-Hong Kong media entrepreneur Jimmy Lai Chee-ying, 76, the founder of the now-shuttered pro-democracy newspaper Apple Daily and a British citizen, has been detained since December 2020.
-Lai is currently serving a prison sentence of five years and nine months on fraud charges related to a lease dispute and is on a separate trial under national security charges, which could see him jailed for life.
+Hong Kong media entrepreneur Jimmy Lai Chee-ying, 78, the founder of the now-shuttered pro-democracy newspaper Apple Daily and a British citizen, is serving a 20-year sentence on charges of “conspiracy to collude with foreign forces” and “conspiracy to publish seditious material.”

-On August 10, police arrested Lai, his two sons, and four Apple Daily executives for alleged collusion with foreign powers under the national security law; the executives and his sons were released on August 11, and Lai was released on bail on August 12.
+On August 10, 2020, police arrested Lai, his two sons, and four Apple Daily executives for alleged collusion with foreign powers under the Beijing-imposed national security law that took effect on June 30; the executives and his sons were released on August 11, and Lai was released on bail on August 12.

-On April 16, 2021, prosecutors charged Lai with an additional offense under the national security law for allegedly conspiring with others to call for foreign sanctions between July 2020 and January 2021, and a common-law offense for allegedly perverting the course of justice by helping an activist escape to Taiwan.
+On April 16, 2021, prosecutors charged Lai with an additional offense under the national security law for allegedly conspiring with others to call for foreign sanctions between July 2020 and January 2021.